 The TPO will remain in effect until service has been completed and a CPO order has been entered replacing the TPO order.

 If at the CPO hearing the judicial officer determines good cause has been shown that the respondent “has committed or threatened to commit a criminal offense against the petitioner” then issuance of a protection order is warranted directing the respondent to any number of specific orders as specified above.

-Moreover, If the judicial officer finds by the preponderance of evidence that an interfamily offense has been committed, visitation and custody determination would be granted only if the safely of the child/children and the custodial parent is adequately protected, and such must be articulated in writing.
+Moreover, if the Judicial Officer finds by the preponderance of evidence that an intrafamily offense has been committed, visitation and custody determination would be granted only if the safety of the child/children and the custodial parent is adequately protected, and such must be articulated in writing.

 All the ensuing proceedings would be directly affected by the CPO findings and the ruling.
 The family court judges who would handle the ensuing hearings on issuing permanent orders will closely mirror or consider the CPO order.

 The CPO order is in effect for one year unless renewed.
 More importantly violation of the CPO order is punishable either by the contempt power of the court or charged as a misdemeanor criminal offense punishable by maximum of 180 days in jail.

 At the CPO trial, if agreeable to the petitioner one may enter into a consent order without admission.
 That is, agreeing to the stay away terms and other clauses proposed by the petitioner or the court liaison attorney.
 The consent would be without admission and thus there is no adverse finding in the matter.
 The

 Alternatively, one may negotiate with the petitioner dismissal of the action in lieu of a civil agreement and contract drafted outside the purview of the court.
 This would be an ideal outcome as violations thereof would not be considered a criminal offense.